softwaresaved/byte-sized-rse/episodes/30-introduction.md

 In Git, there is another way to integrate changes from one branch into another: the rebase.

-Let's go back to an earlier example from the 3-way merge, where main and feature branche have diverged with subsequent commits made on each (so fast-forward merging strategy is not an option).
+Let's go back to an earlier example from the 3-way merge, where main and feature branches have diverged with subsequent commits made on each (so fast-forward merging strategy is not an option).

 ```text
 A - B - C - F [main]